This article contains affiliate links. If you make a purchase through these links, we may earn a small commission at no extra cost to you. Learn more.

 Wildflower Viewing Tips

-The absolute best photography window is 7-9am when the flowers are fully open but the light is still golden.
+The best photography window is 7-9am when the flowers are fully open but the light is still golden.
 Midday is fine for views but harsh for photos.
 Many roadside spots don't have formal pullouts — use your hazards, pull completely off the pavement, and watch for snakes in tall grass.

 Campground Summary

-LBJ State Park (Stonewall): $20-25/night, water/electric, reservations at texasstateparks.reserveamerica.com.
-Kerrville-Schreiner Park: $20-25/night, water/electric, riverfront sites require booking 4-8 weeks ahead in spring.
-Garner State Park (Concan): $25-30/night, water/electric, books up fast — reserve 6-8 weeks out.
-Blanco State Park: $20-25/night, water/electric, smaller park (31 sites) so book early.
+LBJ State Park (Stonewall): Approx. $20-25/night, water/electric, reservations at texasstateparks.reserveamerica.com.
+Kerrville-Schreiner Park: Approx. $20-25/night, water/electric, riverfront sites require booking 4-8 weeks ahead in spring.
+Garner State Park (Concan): Approx. $25-30/night, water/electric, books up fast — reserve 6-8 weeks out.
+Blanco State Park: Approx. $20-25/night, water/electric, smaller park so book early.
+All rates are approximate spring 2026 figures — confirm current pricing at the Texas State Parks reservation site before you go.

 The Best Time to Go